zk4/vimrc/readme.md

 # QA
-**When will I  become a good vimer?**
-When you want do something in TEXT EDITOR. you can do it in vim with less typing comparingto the way you normally did.
-But If you failed to achieve that goal.Maybe you should use the original editor you arecomfortable with.

 **How do I debug the code ?**
-Well, you should not depend on debug tools unless you have no other choice.
+Well, you should not depend on debug tools unless you have no other choice finding the bug.
 Use TDD, Use log.
-The final step is using debug tools.
+Make debug tools the final savior.

-# thinking
+# Bla Bla
 - VIM is a great TEXT EDITOR. but it is not a good IDE.
+Don`t even try to function like an IDE.
+If you do.
+Maybe you should just go with the IDE.
+It`s fine.
+Ex.
+Writing JAVA.
-- Switch between Chinese and English is pain in vim.
-- I always use VS CODE as an secondary editor if I have to type a lot of chinese.
+- Switch language IME is pain in vim.
+I always use VS CODE as an secondary editor if I have to type a lot of chinese.